Lump Sum Settlements for Workers Compensation in New Jersey

 Advantages of Settling

 If time is a concern, settling can be faster and less stressful.
-The process of setting up a hearing can be difficult.
-Going to court also presents the risk of a judge awarding the employee less benefits than the insurer originally offered.
-Some insurers agree to pay the employee additional benefits for the cost of future medical care.
-This can happen if the employer’s physician believes there is a chance for surgery or other significant treatment down the road.
+The process of setting up a hearing can be complicated.
+Going to court could be risky.
+A judge could award the employee fewer benefits than the insurer offered initially.
+Some insurers may agree to pay the employee additional benefits for the cost of future medical care.
+This can happen if the employer’s physician believes there is a chance for surgery or other significant treatment.
 The employee may not need this after time has passed, but they will still have those benefits.

 Disadvantages of Settling

-If an employee accepts additional benefits for future care at a settlement, it is possible that the costs for this care will exceed the monies paid.
+If an employee accepts additional benefits for future care in a settlement, the costs for this care may exceed the monies paid.
 Another risk is the temptation to spend the money too soon, leaving the employee without enough funds to compensate for lost wages, medical costs, and other bills.

 Other cons of accepting settlements are the possibility of it reducing other future medical benefits.
 Workers that settle will not be able to receive weekly benefits for that injury again.

-Cherry Hill Workers’ Compensation Lawyers at DiTomaso Law Help Injured Workers with Workers’ Compensation Settlements
+New Jersey Workers’ Compensation Lawyers at DiTomaso Law Help Injured Workers With Lump-Sum Settlements

-If you need trusted legal guidance with a Workers’ Compensation settlement, choose the experienced Cherry Hill Workers’ Compensation lawyers at DiTomaso Law.
-We will fight to obtain the benefits you need so you can focus on your recovery.
+If you need trusted legal guidance on a Workers’ Compensation settlement, choose one of our experienced New Jersey Workers’ Compensation lawyers at DiTomaso Law.
+We have years of experience helping injured workers get the benefits they need and deserve.
 Call us at 856-414-0010 or contact us online for a free consultation.
-Located in Cherry Hill, New Jersey, we serve clients throughout South Jersey, including Mount Holly, Camden County, and Vineland.
+Located in Cherry Hill, New Jersey, we serve clients throughout South Jersey, including Mt.
+Holly, Camden County, and Vineland.